Inductive reasoning: Comparison with deductive reasoning

 As for the slim prospect of getting ten out of ten heads from a fair coin—the outcome that made the coin appear biased—many may be surprised to learn that the chance of any sequence of heads or tails is equally unlikely (e.g., H-H-T-T-H-T-H-H-H-T) and yet it occurs in every trial of ten tosses.
 That means all results for ten tosses have the same probability as getting ten out of ten heads, which is 0.000976.
 If one records the heads-tails sequences, for whatever result, that exact sequence had a chance of 0.000976.

 An argument is deductive when the conclusion is necessary given the premises.
 That is, the conclusion must be true if the premises are true.
+For example, after getting 10 heads in a row one might deduce that the coin had met some statistical criterion to be regarded as probably two-sided, a conclusion that would not be falsified even if the next toss yielded tails.

-If a deductive conclusion follows duly from its premises, then it is valid; otherwise, it is invalid (that an argument is invalid is not to say it is false; it may have a true conclusion, just not on account of the premises).
+If a deductive conclusion follows duly from its premises, then it is valid; otherwise, it is invalid (that an argument is invalid is not to say its conclusions are false; it may have a true conclusion, just not on account of the premises).
 An examination of the following examples will show that the relationship between premises and conclusion is such that the truth of the conclusion is already implicit in the premises.
 Bachelors are unmarried because we say they are; we have defined them so.
 Socrates is mortal because we have included him in a set of beings that are mortal.
 The conclusion for a valid deductive argument is already contained in the premises since its truth is strictly a matter of logical relations.
 It cannot say more than its premises.
 Inductive premises, on the other hand, draw their substance from fact and evidence, and the conclusion accordingly makes a factual claim or prediction.
 Its reliability varies proportionally with the evidence.
 Induction wants to reveal something new about the world.
 One could say that induction wants to say more than is contained in the premises.